-The following proposed program of study should allow students to complete their SPHS Bachelor’s Degree in 4 academic years (8 semesters).
-Students should plan to take a minimum of 15 credit hours/semester, completing most of their lower division general education requirements during the first two years to equal approximately 63 credits of course work.
-Details are provided in the Undergraduate Studies Handbook.
+The following proposed program of study should allow students to complete their Bachelor’s Degree in Speech and Hearing Science (SPHS) in 4 academic years.
+Students should plan to take a minimum of 15 credit hours per semester, completing most of their lower division general education requirements during the first two years to equal approximately 60 credits of course work.

 I. General Education Requirements

 - 2 science courses (2 SF or 1 SF and 1 AS)